-- Someone fleeing the war in Ukraine. - Someone fleeing civil war in Syria. - Someone who is Buddhist fleeing religious persecution in China. - Someone who is LGBTQ fleeing persecution in Iran. - Someone fleeing persecution in Eritrea for protesting for democracy.
+- Someone fleeing war in Ukraine - Someone fleeing civil war in Syria. - Someone who is Buddhist fleeing religious persecution in China. - Someone who is LGBTQ fleeing persecution in Iran.

 Why hire refugees?

 In addition to changing the course of a refugee's life, there are also business reasons to hire refugees: